Ezra Pound and Classical Reception

 Unpublished papers:

 “Poem as Inscription: Ezra Pound to Ian Hamilton Finlay”, Fleshing Out Words, University of Warwick, March 2019.
-[Abstract] [PowerPoint presentation]
+[Abstract] [Presentation]

-“I sailed never with Cadmus: Modernism’s Thebes”, Classical Association Conference, Leicester, April 2018
+“I sailed never with Cadmus: Ezra Pound’s Thebes”, Classical Association Conference, Leicester, April 2018 [Abstract]

 “Tin Wreaths and Broken Statues: Ezra Pound and the Commemorative Text”, Remembering Conflict from Ancient Greece to the Great War, UCL, June 2015.
 [Abstract]